BAMresearch/NFDI4IngModelValidationPlatform/docs/getting_started/benchmark_addition_guide.md

     - Create the script `generate_config.py` in `benchmarks/problem/`.
     - The script should:
-        - Discover all the configuration JSON files.
+        - Discover all the parameter configuration JSON files.
         - Extract configurations.
         - List the simulation tools for each configuration, cf. [generate_config.py](https://github.com/BAMresearch/NFDI4IngModelValidationPlatform/blob/main/benchmarks/linear-elastic-plate-with-hole/generate_config.py).